moleculerjs/site/source/docs/metrics.md

 ### `metrics.circuit-breaker.half-open`
-The broker send this event if the circuit breaker module changed its state to `half-open`.
+The broker sends this event when the circuit breaker module changed its state to `half-open`.

 **Payload**